0xAX/asm/README.md

 This repository contains blog posts that introduce the [assembly](https://en.wikipedia.org/wiki/Assembly_language) programming language.
 For this moment, all the content and examples cover only the [x86_64](https://en.wikipedia.org/wiki/X86-64) processors and the GNU Linux operating system.
 In the future, I plan to post learning materials for the [ARM64](https://en.wikipedia.org/wiki/AArch64) architecture.

-Whether you are an experienced programmer or not, these posts are intended for everyone to learn assembly programming language.
-The series of the posts presents following topics:
+Whether you are an experienced programmer or not, these posts are intended for everyone to learn the assembly programming language.
+The posts cover the following topics:

 - Basic description of the [x86_64](https://en.wikipedia.org/wiki/X86-64)
 - How to write, build and run a simple program written in assembly programming language